amorychambers/ci-ms3-backend/README.md

 ## Project Goals

-This is a community-focused online bookshelf where users can create their own customised bookshelf of the books they own with full database CRUD functionality; a user can decide to make their content private, but there is a community tab for sharing books and thoughts with other readers that might encourage them to buy and read something new.
+This is a community-focused online library where users can create their own customised bookshelf with full database CRUD functionality; a user can decide to make their content private, but there is a community tab for sharing books and thoughts with other readers that may encourage them to buy and read something new.

 ### User Goals